insomnius/insomnius/README.md

-## Hi There
+## Hi There 🖐

-I’m a passionate software engineer that focuses mainly on backend and have expertise in microservice architecture, kubernetes, development cycles, development principles and distributed architecture.
-I’m eager to learn new terms and skill in this industry and aim to pursue a career as a software architect.

-I believe good technology is not technology that has all the complex science in it, but one that has a good impact on others and develops the bonds between the user and the creator.
+> I believe good technology is not technology that has all the complex science in it, but one that has a good impact on others and develops the bonds between the user and the creator.

 ![Visitors](https://komarev.com/ghpvc/?username=insomnius)